Keto Macaroons

 keto macarons

-• Egg whites– Room temperature egg whites, and NOT from a carton.
-The latter has added preservatives in them, to let them keep longer.
-However, once you try and beat it together, it doesn’t hold its’ shape.
+• Egg whites.
+Room-temperature egg whites, NOT from a carton.
+The latter has added preservatives to extend shelf life.
+Once you try to beat it together, it doesn’t hold its shape.

-In a large mixing bowl, beat the egg whites with the granulated sweetener until still peaks form.
+In a large mixing bowl, beat the egg whites with the granulated sweetener until stiff peaks form.
 Gently fold in the shredded coconut flakes, ensuring all the coconut is coated.

 Now, using a cookie scoop or a large spoon, scoop out portions of the mixture onto a lined baking sheet.
 Bake for 10-12 minutes, or until just set.
-Let cool at room temperature, before enjoying them.
+Let them cool at room temperature before enjoying them.

 keto coconut cookies